FayyazGM/Simple-Js-calculator-Git-testing-/README.md

 # Simple-Js-calculator-Git-testing-
-Create this repository just to test the features of git
+Simple Js Calculator Using html Css and javascript Make this repositry just to test the features of git